almost-good/sugar-and-spice/README.md

   - **Aroma Types Section**
     - The Aroma Types Section contains four different aroma types, with their general descriptions and traits, together with an extensive list of every fragrance available to choose from.
     - All aroma types are interlinked, allowing for easy navigation between them.
+- **Gallery Page**
+  - Gallery Page is used for showcasing the previous work done by the Sugar and Spice company.
+  - Images follow a specific layout, so the final look is coherent.
+  - Mobile layout has been adjusted so the images can remain visible on smaller devices.
+- **Contact Page**
+  - Contact Page is the final page of the site.
+It enables users to get in touch with our experts, whether they seek more information regarding the products or wish to buy them.
+  - Contact Page features a standard contact form, including the name, email and content fields.

 Back to [Table of Contents](#table-of-contents)